QubitPi/management-blogs/docs/_posts/2022-08-19-reactivex-java.md

 #### PublishSubject

-[PublishSubject](PublishSubject.java) emits to an observer only those items that are emitted by the source Observable(s) _subsequent to the time of the subscription_.
+[PublishSubject][PublishSubject.java] emits to an observer only those items that are emitted by the source Observable(s) _subsequent to the time of the subscription_.

 ![Error reactivex-publish-subject.png!]({{ "/assets/img/reactivex-publish-subject.png" | relative_url}})